Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Counselors will meet with you and discuss your baby's diagnosis, as well as possible treatments and outcomes, with the focus always on you and your baby.
 Our team of expert physicians and clinical staff has extensive knowledge and experience in managing genitourinary anomalies in utero and after your baby has been born.
 In addition, we are actively doing research to provide the most up-to-date care for your baby.

-The Center for Perinatal Urology treats birth defects commonly related to the genitourinary tract.
+The Center for Perinatal Urology at Boston Children's Hospital treats birth defects commonly related to the genitourinary tract.
 Hydronephrosis is the most common condition we treat.
 However, we also offer care and support for obstruction of the urinary tract and other congenital urologic disorders.

 Hydronephrosis is dilation or stretching of the area of kidneys where urine collects that can occur when there is an obstruction of urine flow.
 Most children with hydronephrosis are born with the condition, although it can also develop during childhood.
 Most mild cases — and even some moderate cases — may go away on their own, while severe cases may require surgery.